Cray-HPE/docs-csm/upgrade/1.0/README.md

 Follow the steps at: [Initial Ceph Upgrade](resource_material/stage1/initial-ceph-upgrade.md)

+**IMPORTANT NOTES**
+> - At this point your ceph commands will still be working.
+> - You have a new way of executing ceph commands in addition to the traditional way.
+>   - Please see [cephadm-reference.md](resource_material/common/cephadm-reference.md) for more information.
+> - Both methods are depdent on the master nodes and storage nodes 001/2/3 have a ceph.client.admin.keyring and/or a ceph.conf file (cephadm will not require the ceph.conf).
+> - When you continue with Stage 2, you may have issues running your ceph commands.
+>   - If you are experiencing this, please double check that you restored your /etc/ceph directory from your tar backup.

 #### Stage 2.
 Ceph image upgrade

 For each storage node in the cluster, start by following the steps at: [Common Prerequisite Steps](resource_material/common/prerequisite-steps.md).
 Note that these steps should be performed on one storage node at a time.